buildtesters/buildtest/README.rst

 Click the `Join Slack Channel <https://hpcbuildtest.herokuapp.com/>`_ to get in touch with the buildtest community.
 If you already have an account then access the Slack Channel `here  <https://hpcbuildtest.slack.com>`_

 Contributing Back
 -------------------

 We would love to get your contribution, if you are not sure check out the `Contribution Guide <https://buildtest.readthedocs.io/en/latest/contributing.html>`_ to get started.

 Author
 -------

 buildtest was founded by `Shahzeb Siddiqui <https://github.com/shahzebsiddiqui>`_ on Feb 24th 2017 see `first commit <https://github.com/HPC-buildtest/buildtest-framework/commit/902237c1a3707e00b32da5830d3f8abc92ecf296>`_

-Special thanks to all the  `contributors <https://github.com/HPC-buildtest/buildtest-framework/graphs/contributors>`_ that helped contribute to buildtest

 LICENSE
 --------